 Products of the Stennis Center include conferences, seminars, special projects, and leadership development programs.

-The Stennis Center for Public Service has five employees in Starkville, Mississippi, and two in Washington, D.C.
+The Stennis Center for Public Service has seven employees in its Washington, D.C., and Starkville, Mississippi, offices.

 The Stennis Center for Public Service regularly reports on its work to Congress.

 The Stennis Center for Public Service is governed by a Board of Trustees appointed by the Democratic and Republican leaders in the United States Senate and the United States House of Representatives.

 In his final United States Senate re-election campaign in 1982, John C. Stennis was faced with his most challenging race since his first Senate election in 1947.
 At an early campaign strategy meeting, he was bombarded with advice from campaign consultants on what to expect from the opponent and what would be required to win the race.
 He listened politely to the authoritative statements from the campaign experts who prefaced each imperative with: “To win, we will have to do this.”
 When the consultants paused to catch their breath, Senator Stennis seized the opportunity to inform them of a point he considered very important.
 “There is one thing you really need to understand before we go any further,” he told them as he looked at each one in the eye around the table.
 “We don’t have to win.”